nuagenetworks/nuage-metroae/Documentation/UPGRADE_HA.md

 Issuing the above workflows will detect if components are clustered (HA) or not and will upgrade all components that are defined in the deployment.
 This option allows the VRS(s) to be upgraded in-between other components.
 Performing individual workflows can allow specific components to be skipped or upgraded at different times.

-## Upgrading By Individual Steps
+## Upgrading By Individual Steps not including Active/Standby clusters
 The following workflows will upgrade each component in individual steps.
-The steps listed below are only applicable for clustered (HA) deployments.
-Performing an upgrade in this way allows full control of the timing of the upgrade process.
+Performing an upgrade in this way allows full control of the timing of the upgrade process and provides opportunities for you to add custom steps to the overall process.
+Note that the steps listed below are only applicable for clustered (HA) deployments.
+Active/Standby cluster upgrades require additional steps that are not documented here.
+See the component playbooks `src\playbooks\with_build\upgrade_vsds.yml` and `src\playbooks\with_build\upgrade_vstats.yml` for the full list of steps.

 ### Preupgrade Preparations
 1. Run health checks on VSD, VSC and VSTAT.